Shanghai Introduction

 Good Times to Visit Shanghai

 Shanghai has similar latitude like New Orleans, or Cairo with a humid subtropical climate.
 The travel season ranges from March to November.
 Based on our experience, we would recommend you not to come in July, August and the first week of October.
 During the period, it is over-packed with domestic tourists everywhere.
-Generally speaking, the best time to explore Shanghai is September and October (except the first week).
+Generally speaking, the best time to visit Shanghai is September and October (except the first week).

 Xiaolongbao is the most celebrated snack in Shanghai, the dumplings are bought by the steamer basket and served with vinegar, easy, delicious and no annoying bones.
 For the intrepid travelers, you can venture yourself to the local food streets to savor all kinds of snacks at big or small restaurants or stalls.
 The well-known food streets in Shanghai include South Yunnan Road, Huanghe Road, Wujiang Road, Zapu Road, City God Temple food plaza, and Changli Road at Pudong.